primakov/precision-medicine-toolbox/docs/imaging_module.md

 # Imaging module tutorial

-This tutorial shows how to convert DICOM into NRRD, check ROI segmentation, extract the radiomic features, and explore the imaging parameters.
+This tutorial shows how to explore the imaging parameters and perform a basic image quality check, convert DICOM into NRRD, check ROI segmentations, pre-process the images, and extract radiomic features.

 Importing modules: